-- (8) On January 30, 2009, the Company announced that it would pursue a number of initiatives that focus on cost reduction.
+- (9) On January 30, 2009, the Company announced that it would pursue a number of initiatives that focus on cost reduction.
 Included in these cost reduction initiatives was a reduction-in-force of approximately 500 jobs.
-During the first quarter of 2009, the Company expensed \$3,586 related to the reduction-in-force.
-These reductions will be completed in the second quarter of 2009 and \$1,151 of the costs were paid in the first quarter of 2009, with the remainder of the costs to be paid during the second quarter of 2009. - (9) The Company had approximately \$775,500 of property, plant and equipment as of March 31, 2009, including approximately \$504,500 related to publishing equipment and other fixed assets.
+These reductions were completed in the first half of 2009 with all costs of \$3,336 being expensed and paid in the same period. - (10) The Company had approximately \$777,055 of property, plant and equipment as of June 30, 2009, including approximately \$504,008 related to publishing equipment and other fixed assets.
 In addition to the original cost of these assets, their recorded value is determined by a number of estimates made by the Company, including estimated useful lives.
 In accordance with SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," the Company records impairment charges on long-lived assets used in operations when events and circumstances indicate that the assets may be impaired, the undiscounted cash flows estimated to be generated by those assets are less than the carrying amount of those assets and the net book value of the assets exceeds their estimated fair value.
 In making these determinations, the Company uses certain assumptions, including, but not limited to: (i) the estimated fair value of the assets; and (ii) the estimated future cash flows expected to be generated by the assets, which estimates are based on additional assumptions such as asset utilization, length of service and estimated salvage values.

-(10) SFAS 142, "Goodwill and Other Intangible Assets," requires that goodwill be tested for impairment using the two-step method at least annually or between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
+(11) SFAS 142, "Goodwill and Other Intangible Assets," requires that goodwill be tested for impairment using the two-step method at least annually or between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
 The Company measures the fair value of its reporting units annually on December 31.
 Changes in general market conditions may affect the fair value of a reporting unit at the December 31 measurement date, which could lead to an impairment when the Company completes its annual impairment test.
-However, any impairment would not impact the Company's liquidity.
-Please refer to notes 1 and 3 to the Company's consolidated financial statements in the 2008 Annual Report on Form 10-K for a full description of the Company's goodwill impairment policies.
+However, any such impairment would not impact the Company's liquidity.
+Please refer to Notes 1 and 3 to the Company's goodwill impairment policies.

-During the three months ended March 31, 2009, primarily based upon the continued declining economic environment which resulted in a larger than anticipated decline in advertising demand during the first quarter of 2009 and potentially the remainder of the year, the Company determined that sufficient evidence existed to require it to perform an interim goodwill impairment analysis.
+During the six months ended June 30, 2009, primarily based upon the continued declining economic environment which resulted in a larger than anticipated decline in advertising demand during the first quarter of 2009 and potentially the remainder of the year, the Company determined that sufficient evidence existed to require it to perform an interim goodwill impairment analysis.
 The Company performed the first step of its interim goodwill impairment test for both The Dallas Morning News and The Providence Journal.
-The Company uses the discounted cash flow method to determine fair value of its operating units.
+The Company uses the discounted cash flows method to determine fair value of its operating units.
 The use of discounted cash flows is based on assumptions requiring significant judgment regarding revenue growth rates, margins, discount factors and tax rates.
 The assumptions used in the step one analysis are consistent with the Company's current estimates and projections, some of which differ from the assumptions used for the annual impairment testing in December 2008.
 The change in assumptions is driven by greater than anticipated declines in revenue in the first quarter of 2009 which resulted in lower margins, despite significant cost reductions.